Germany: How to run an election campaign during coronavirus | DW | 26.08.2020

 Chancellor Angela Merkel's party, the center-right Christian Democrats (CDU), currently hold the balance of power at most levels in Bonn including the mayor.
 In contrast to the SPD, they have made the vast majority of their campaign events digital during the crisis, a move which Max and his fellow candidates hope will give them an advantage.

-The CDU and SPD govern Germany in a coalition at a federal level, but in Bonn they are pitted against each other.
+The CDU and SPD govern Germany in a coalition at the federal level, but in Bonn they are pitted against each other.

 Nationally, the coronavirus crisis remains among the most important issues in politics.
 But people have different priorities at a local level.